sultanBytes/wslc_250_/README.md

-# don't do any changes in main branch
+# Don't do any changes in main branch